 Chase recognized awards

-- Chase was also the recipient of the National Achievement in Consumer Banking and in Premier Banking Award.
+- National Achievement in Consumer Banking and in Premier Banking Award.
 (TNS Choice Awards, 2015).

 - Other notable awards include: No. 1 in Credit Cards, and No. 1 Most Visited U.S. Banking Portal.

 There are several different types of credit cards that are offered by Chase.
 It’s important when you’re looking for a credit card, to examine the various fees and features of each card before you make your decision.
 The annual fee, the interest rates for purchases, balance transfers, cash advances, and perks associated with each card are the main aspects to consider.
 Chase has a couple different cards in each major category, so regardless of what you’re looking for, you have a couple options to choose from.

 - Balance transfer credit cards.
 Chase has several cards that offer balance transfer promotions, making it easy to pay down your existing credit card debt at a lower interest rate.
 If balance transfer is something you’re looking into, then you’ll need your existing credit card details handy to apply.
 Once After your application has been approved, it usually takes anywhere between 3-15 business days to transfer your existing debt to your new Chase credit card.
 There are a couple cards in particular that offer introductory balance transfer rates of 0% like the Freedom, Freedom Unlimited, and Slate cards.

 - Low rate credit cards.
 The majority of Chase credit cards have an APR (annual percentage rate) between 14.49% and 23.24%.
 The rate that you get will often be tied to your creditworthiness.
 Because the interest rate doesn’t change too much between the types of cards, you can look at other defining factors such as annual fee, foreign transaction fees, and rewards to make your decision.
 That being said, there are several cards that offer an introductory rate of 0% like the Chase Freedom and Freedom Unlimited cards.